The Safest and Most Dangerous Places in New Hartford, CT: Crime Maps and Statistics

 Is New Hartford, CT Safe?

-The A- grade indicates that the rate of crime is lower than that of the average US city.
-New Hartford ranks in the 79th percentile for safety, meaning it is safer than 79% of cities but less safe than 21%.
-This analysis applies only to New Hartford's official city boundaries.
+The A- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where New Hartford's combined rate is lower than the norm.
+New Hartford sits in the 79th percentile, ahead of 79% of cities and behind 21%.
+The grade covers only New Hartford's official city boundaries.
 See the table below for nearby cities.

-The crime rate in New Hartford is 15.57 per 1,000 residents in the typical year.
-New Hartford Residents generally consider the west part of the city to be the safest.
-Your chance of being a victim of crime in New Hartford varies by neighborhood - ranging from 1 in 35 in the northeast neighborhoods to 1 in 106 in the west.
+The overall crime rate in New Hartford is 15.57 per 1,000 residents in a typical year.
+Residents generally consider the west part of the city the safest.
+Your chance of being a victim ranges from 1 in 35 in the northeast neighborhoods to 1 in 106 in the west.

-When looking at total crime counts (rather than per capita rates), the northeast parts of New Hartford, CT see the most incidents - about 23 per year.
-In contrast, the southeast part of the city has the fewest, with approximately 3 crimes annually.
+Counting total incidents instead of per-capita rates, the northeast parts of New Hartford, CT report the most crime, about 23 cases per year.
+The southeast part reports the fewest, around 3 per year.

 The Cost of Crime™ in New Hartford, CT

-The total projected cost of crime in New Hartford for 2025 is $1,121,728.
-This translates to approximately $203 per resident and $505 per household.
-On average, crime-related costs account for 0.3% of the median household income in New Hartford.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in New Hartford for 2025 is $1,121,728, about $203 per resident and $505 per household.
+That equals 0.3% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 59.4%